 Having a teen who's learning to drive can be an exciting and stressful time.
-It's that balance of giving them some independence, keeping them safe, and having the confidence to lend them your car in the process.
+It's that balance of giving them some independence, keeping them safe and having the confidence to lend them your car in the process.

 The graduated licensing program is a phased approach to learning.
 It allows your teen to adjust to driving in a safer, more gradual way, so they're better prepared for what they might face on the road.

 As a parent, you can help your teen through the program by encouraging them to use our study guides.
-We also have resources that provide sample driving sessions to help you cover off key driving skills with your teen.
+We also have resources that provide sample driving sessions to help you cover key driving skills with your teen.

 If you're the parent of a motorcyclist, please see motorcycles.